 Students are prohibited from working on vehicles while parked on NEIT property other than as required in the labs of NEIT's automotive courses.
 This includes performing mechanical/electronic repairs as well as repairs to the exterior of vehicles.
-Students who violate this policy may face disciplinary action and, if applicable, may be charged for any damage to NEIT property, including for paint and oil stains.
+Students who violate this policy may face disciplinary action, which may include losing the privilege of having a car on campus and, if applicable, may be charged for any damage to NEIT property, including for paint and oil stains.